How to Get Your New Hampshire Insurance License in 2026

 Here's the complete breakdown of what it costs to get your New Hampshire insurance license in 2026:

-All state and government fees are non-refundable.
+Confirm current state and government fee policies before paying.
 Education costs vary by provider and package.
 No fingerprinting fees in New Hampshire.

 The New Hampshire PSI Insurance Exam — What to Expect